How do you protect your rights and recover the money owed to you?

 The following due dates for payment of money owed apply:

-Payment by principal to head contractor must be made within 15 days after payment claim is served;
+- Payment by principal to head contractor must be made within 15 days after payment claims is served;

 Step 3: Adjudication Process